 The account of the judges finally begins, the prelude is over.
-But one of the elements we were expecting from the notes of the prelude is time.
-A generation should have passed who were familiar with how Yahweh led the people in war (Judges 3:1-2).
+One of the elements we were expecting from the notes of the prelude is time.
+A generation should have passed of those who were familiar with how Yahweh led the people in war (Judges 3:1-2).
 A generation should have risen who did not know Yahweh (Judges 2:10).
-We expect a people who would know nothing of Caleb, for instance (Judges 1:11-15).
+For instance, we expect a people who would know nothing of Caleb (Judges 1:11-15).
 That’s what we expect from the prelude.
 But here’s what we find:

 When the sons of Israel cried to the LORD, the LORD raised up a deliverer for the sons of Israel to deliver them, Othniel the son of Kenaz, Caleb’s younger brother.
 The Spirit of the LORD came upon him, and he judged Israel.
 When he went out to war, the LORD gave Cushan-rishathaim king of Mesopotamia into his hand, so that he prevailed over Cushan-rishathaim.
 Then the land had rest forty years.
 And Othniel the son of Kenaz died.
 (Judges 3:9-11 NASB)

 If that bothers you, then at least you’re thinking about what you read.
 If you only get that far, you’ve moved beyond simply reading to complete a task.
 If it doesn’t bother you, and you’re already bored with this entry, then either you’ve already found someone’s explanation, or you don’t care.
 In either case, you’re free to move on to another blog.
 There’s plenty to entertain out there.